 Faculty/Staff (F/S): Issued to members of the Drew faculty and staff, presenting a valid faculty/staff ID.
 This does not apply to students working at Drew during the summer or at any other time.
-Graduate students with student IDs who are also teaching at the University (adjunct faculty) are not eligible for an F/S permit.
+Graduate students with student IDs who are also teaching at the University (adjunct faculty) are not eligible for a F/S permit.

 Senior/Junior (S/J): Issued to resident seniors and juniors.

-Commuter (C): Issued to non-resident CLA students.
+Commuter (C): Issued to non-resident undergraduate students.